nearbeach/NearBeach/CONTRIBUTING.md

 ## Bug Reporting

 Bug reporting is a very important role for NearBeach.
 During Hacktoberfest, you are more than welcome to submit issues.
-Alternatively you could use your [bugzilla](https://bugzilla.nearbeach.org).

 ## Deepsource Issues